jhollinger/occams-record/src/advanced/sql-batched-loading.md

 ## OFFSET & LIMIT based

-With other database, you'll need to fall back to the traditional (and potentially slower) `OFFSET & LIMIT` approach.
+With other databases you'll need to fall back to the traditional (and potentially slower) `OFFSET & LIMIT` approach.

 ```ruby
 OccamsRecord.